-Connecticut Sea Grant Extension has produced a guide for the public for recreational shellfishing along Connecticut's coast: 2020 Guide to Recreational Shellfish Harvesting in Connecticut.
 Harvesting is limited to "Approved" and "Conditionally Approved-Open" areas, excluding franchised or leased shellfish beds.
-Recreational harvesters should contact the local health department serving the town in which they wish to harvest to determine the current description of Approved or Conditionally Approved shellfishing areas, local laws that pertain to this activity and whether a local license is required.
-Recreational shellfishing in closed areas (Conditionally Approved-Closed, Restricted, and Prohibited areas) whether for bait or personal consumption is illegal.
+Recreational shellfishing in closed areas (Conditionally Approved-Closed, Restricted, and Prohibited areas), whether for bait or personal consumption, is illegal.
 Individuals involved in such illegal activities are subject to fines and imprisonment, as well as putting their health in jeopardy.
 Maps of recreational shellfishing areas are available for download.
 No freshwater areas have been classified Approved or Conditionally Approved for the taking of any species of freshwater shellfish.

 In the interest of preventing the growth of non-indigenous species, disease and parasites, no shellfish taken from or originating from areas outside of Connecticut's Long Island Sound may be placed, planted or disposed of in Long Island Sound and its tributaries without the written approval of the Connecticut Department of Agriculture, Bureau of Aquaculture.